CONTENT

 Strong Declension of Adjectives

-Rule 1: In some cases, we do not use an article before a noun.
+Rule 1: Sometimes, we do not use an article before a noun.
 An adjective "takes over" the function of the article and is declined like definite articles.
 We call it the strong declension.

 German